kernalphage/artifactGen/README.md

 # artifactGen
 Language for declaring procedural artifacts and the parameters to generate them, heavily inspired by [Tracery](http://tracery.io/), [Ortiel's Nested](https://orteil.dashnet.org/nested)  and Dwarf Fortress's markup language.
+This wouldn't be possible without Bob Nystrom's [Crafting Interpreters](https://craftinginterpreters.com/)

 It supports string replacement & random choices/numbers for assigning to values.